oisdk/team-software-project/README.md

 2. Clients also initialise a Server-sent Events event stream (represented by a solid line in the diagram).
 This starts a script running on the server which polls the database for changes – it sends events back to the client for any changes it finds.

-Since the SSE script<sup id="thread-note-source">[1](#thread-note)</sup> is constantly polling, most CGI scripts don’t require a response (except possibly an acknowledgement), and so mostly write to the database, rather than reading from it.
+Since the SSE script[^threadnote] is constantly polling, most CGI scripts don’t require a response (except possibly an acknowledgement), and so mostly write to the database, rather than reading from it.

+[^threadnote]: This is slightly misleading, as it suggests that there is only one SSE program running.
+Actually, each client gets its own thread, but they are all running the same program.
+The client can pass data (e.g. an id) to the SSE script through the query string so that it can behave differently for each client.

 # Deployment Structure

 The following diagram shows a deployment view of the project:

 ![Deployment View](documentation-images/deployment-view.svg)

-# Footnotes

-<a id="thread-note">1</a>: This is slightly misleading, as it suggests that there is only one SSE program running.
-Actually, each client gets its own thread, but they are all running the same program.
-The client can pass data (e.g. an id) to the SSE script through the query string so that it can behave differently for each client. [back](#thread-note-source)